ninjaeagle1000/ninjaeagle1000/README.md

-I'm here to make Minecraft mods and chew bubble gum, and I have plenty of bubble gum.
+I'm here to make Minecraft mods and chew bubble gum, and it seems I have plenty of bubble gum.

 <!---
 ninjaeagle1000/ninjaeagle1000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.